 Points 10-0 The extent the development team's experience, and administrative and financial capacity are satisfactory to the scope to the proposal.
 10-0 The extent to which all sources of funds are committed.
 10-0 Extent to which the proposal includes market analysis and underwriting that demonstrates viability.
 15 10 8 4 2 3 private dollars for every 1 AHRF dollar, or 3 private and other public dollars for every 1 AHRF dollar, or 2 private dollars for every 1 AHRF dollar, or 2 private and other public dollars for every 1 AHRF dollar, or 2 other public dollars for every 1 AHRF dollar 5-0 Extent to which the Development Team includes small, women-owned, and/or minority-owned businesses.
 5 The proposal qualifies as a multi-neighborhood collaboration.
-5 The project is located in a non-impacted census tract.
-20 10 Affordability will be over 25 years, or Affordability will be over 15 years.
-20 10 5 All the AHRF-assisted units will house families and/or individuals with household incomes at 0-30% SMSA median income, or More than half of the AHRF-assisted units will house families and/or individuals with household incomes at 0-30% SMSA median income, or Less than half of the AHRF-assisted units will house families and/or individuals with household incomes at 0-30% SMSA median income.
-5-0 Extent to which the project provides units with 3 or more bedrooms 10-0 Extent to which the project is consistent with the land-use, density and urban form elements of the Minneapolis Comprehensive Plan.
-10 10 The project is located in: An Impacted Census Tract and is defined as either a preservation project, a stabilization project or a construction project A Non-Impacted Census Tract and is defined as either a construction project or a positive conversion project.
+5 The project is located in a non-impacted census tract and meets the 20% affordability requirement.
+10 5 Affordability will be over 25 years, or Affordability will be over 15 years.
+10 5 More than half of the proposed units will house families and/or individuals with household incomes at 0-30% SMSA median income, or Less than half of the proposed units will house families and/or individuals with household incomes at 0-30% SMSA median income.
+5-0 Extent to which the project provides units with 3 or more bedrooms 10-0 Extent to which the project is consistent with the land-use, density and urban form elements of The Minneapolis Plan .
+10 10 The project is located in: An Impacted Census Tract and is defined as a preservation project, a stabilization project, or a construction project.
+A Non-Impacted Census Tract and is defined as either a construction project or a positive conversion project.
 5-0 Extent to which resident services are an integral provision of the housing.
 5-0 Extent the project demonstrates access to public transit and proximity to jobs.
+5-0 Extent to which the project addresses quality of life issues and amenities such as, but not limited to off street parking, playgrounds, setbacks on busy streets, greenspace and trees, and places for yard equipment.